Understanding SaaS vs SAAP: Pros, Cons, and Real-World Examples

 • Can operate entirely offline, offering independence from cloud services

-Industry-Specific Examples of SaaS and SAAP
+Industry-Specific Examples of SaaS vs SAAP

 Healthcare